Woolwine History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Woolven, Woolwin, Woolwine, Wollwyne, Wollwin, Woolfin, Woolvin, Woolvine, Woolin, Woolvern, Woollven, Woolwyn, Woollvin, Wollwyne, Wollwin, Woollwin, Wulwin, Wullwin, Wulwine and many more.

 More information is included under the topic Early Woolwine Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Woolwine Settlers in the United States in the 20th Century
+Woolwine Settlers in United States in the 20th Century